jlyst/gallery/README.md

 ### What is Gallery?

-[Gallery](https://galleries.idew.org) is an online platform that where students share in-class project work with the public.
-Gallery orients the public remotely to what students are doing in class and provides a conduit for basic feedback.
+[Gallery](https://galleries.idew.org) is an online platform that where students share project work with the public.
+Gallery orients the public to what students are doing in class and facilitates basic feedback.

 ### Who is it for?